CoderGirl9894/FIRE/README.md

 1. Fork the repository
 2. Create a feature branch
+3. **Follow the design guidelines above**
-3. Make your changes following the design guidelines
+4. Make your changes using the specified color palette and Tailwind CSS
-4. Submit a pull request
+5. Submit a pull request

 ---

 **Built with ❤️ for the FIRE community**

+*Remember: Always reference the design guidelines when making any UI/UX changes!*